 - Visit the lake with an open mind to experiences.
 At one point, our boat ran out of fuel and we were stuck at the lake, floating along till the boatman got the fuel replenished.

 We stayed for a night at the charming La Maison Birmane Hotel in Nyaung Shwe.
 Our rooms were basic, cosy, and considered an eco-lodge.
 There was no aircon, fridge and the bathroom was an open concept (no door).
 Not to worry, there’s a ceiling fan, the sounds of nature as you fall asleep, and a toilet door.
 Breakfast was standard fare for everyone, but tasty nonetheless.

-If you’re looking for unique stays AT the lake itself, you might like to check out Inle Princess Resort.
-It looks unbelievable!
-(Check availability via Booking.com)
+If you’re looking for more unique hotels AT Inle Lake itself, check out Inle Princess Resort.
+It looks amazing!